The Big Broadcast: Reception

 It was Bing Crosby's first starring role in a full-length film and generally he got good reviews.
 "The film is a credit to Crosby as a screen juve possibility, although he has a decidedly dizzy and uncertain role which makes him behave as no human being does."
 The New York American commented: "Bing Crosby is the star, make no mistake about it.
 The “Blue of the Night” boy is a picture personality, as he demonstrated in his two-reelers.
 He has a camera face and a camera presence.
 Always at ease, he troupes like a veteran."
 The Hollywood Citizen News had more to say: "....
 Bing Crosby croons several attractive songs which seem destined to enjoy wide popularity.
 For that matter, he needn’t be ashamed of his acting either.
 Burns and Allen have several good comedy sequences, and Cab Calloway and his orchestra are excellent in one sequence.
 All the radio stars are heard much as you hear them on the air.
 The novelty of seeing them may be an attraction.
 But Tuttle has not relied upon the drawing power of that novelty.
 He has injected little touches of fantasy, hints of satire, moments of slapstick comedy and a general impression of jolly good humor.
 He tells you frankly that this picture is not to be taken seriously and I think that most audiences will believe him and thereby enjoy it."

+During its initial release, the film earned $775,000 in North American theatrical rentals.